Industry Solutions

 Step one.
 The loan officer creates a new loan inside the LOS and enters the borrower information.
 Standard intake.

 Step two.
-The loan officer clicks the credit pull button inside the LOS interface.
-The button fires a request through the credit API integration.
+The loan officer triggers the credit pull from inside the LOS interface.
+That action fires a request through the credit API integration.

 Step three.
 The credit API runs the pull against the bureaus.
-For mortgage, this is usually a tri-merge hard inquiry pulling Experian, TransUnion, and Equifax in one request.
+For mortgage and consumer lending, this is usually a tri-merge request pulling Experian, TransUnion, and Equifax in one orchestrated call.

 Step five.
 The LOS receives the credit data and attaches it to the loan record.
-The credit score, the tradelines, the public records, and the report PDF all land in the right fields automatically.
+The credit score, the tradelines, the public records, and the report all land in the right fields.

 Step six.
 Underwriting reviews the data inside the LOS.
 No screen switching.
 No copy-paste.
 The credit report is part of the loan file.

 When this flow works the way it should, the loan officer never thinks about the credit vendor.
-The credit pull is a button click inside their normal workflow.
+The credit pull is an action inside their normal workflow.

 What to Look for in a Credit API for LOS Integration

-A credit API that integrates well with Encompass, Calyx, or Byte usually has a few specific traits.
+A credit API that integrates well with Encompass, Calyx, Byte, or any other LOS usually has a few specific traits.

-It includes the add-on products mortgage lenders need.
+It includes the add-on products lenders need.
 OFAC checks.
 Military Lending Act flags.
 Income verification.
 Public records.
-A vendor that requires separate integrations for each of these creates vendor sprawl.
+A vendor that requires separate integrations for each of these creates vendor sprawl on the LOS side.

 It supports both consumer and business credit.
-Many lenders run mortgage and small business lending out of the same shop.
+Many lenders run consumer and small business lending out of the same shop.
 One credit API across both use cases is the cleaner path.

 CRS One delivers tri-merge consumer credit data through a single API.
-The platform aggregates Experian, TransUnion, and Equifax in one request.
-The data returns in either MISMO 3.4 conformant XML or the CRS Standard Format JSON.
-Either format slots into most LOS platforms with minimal translation.
+The platform aggregates Experian, TransUnion, and Equifax into one orchestrated call.
+The data returns in the CRS Standard Format, a normalized JSON schema with consistent field definitions across all three bureaus.

-Add-on products run on the same integration.
+Add-on products run on the same API.
 OFAC Search through Bridger.
 Military Lending Act flags.
 Income Score for income verification.
-Public Record Data for liens, judgments, and bankruptcies.
-Each is available through the same API the credit pull uses.
+Public Record Data for liens, judgments, bankruptcies, and UCC filings.
+Each is available through the same integration the credit pull uses.

-CRM integrations are available for non-LOS workflows.
-Salesforce and Zoho are supported out of the box.
-For lenders running parallel sales motions, the credit data flows into both the LOS and the CRM.
+CRS integrates with Salesforce and Zoho through built-in CRM connectors.
+For lenders with a parallel sales motion outside the LOS, the credit data flows into both systems.
 One platform serves both.

 CRS is a licensed Credit Reporting Agency recognized by all three major bureaus.
 SOC 2 Type II certified.
 Guided FCRA vetting is part of onboarding.
 The compliance team supports bureau credentialing on behalf of the lender.

 A team with over 25 years of credit industry experience supports each LOS integration.
-The team has worked with Encompass, Calyx Point, Byte Pro, and other LOS platforms across many customer implementations.
 Most lenders are live in about two weeks.
-The implementation includes credit pull configuration, MISMO mapping, and reissue setup.
+The implementation covers credit pull configuration, response mapping, and bureau credentialing.

 Frequently Asked Questions

 Does CRS integrate with Byte Pro?
 Yes.
-CRS supports Byte Pro through MISMO conformant data delivery and the standard credit API surface.
-The CRS team supports Byte Pro implementations directly.
+CRS supports integration with Byte Pro through standard credit API integration paths.
+The integration scope is reviewed with the CRS implementation team during onboarding.

 What about other loan origination platforms?
-CRS works with most major LOS platforms.
-The same MISMO and JSON outputs that support Encompass, Calyx, and Byte also support custom and emerging LOS systems.
-The CRS team supports the configuration directly.
+CRS works with most major LOS platforms through its Custom Credit API Integration approach.
+The same API surface that supports Encompass, Calyx, and Byte also supports other LOS systems.
+The CRS implementation team scopes the integration directly.

 Can CRS handle both consumer and commercial credit through the same LOS integration?
 Yes.
 CRS supports both consumer and business credit data through one unified API.
 Lenders running both lines of business use one integration.

 What does the typical LOS integration timeline look like?
-Most LOS integrations are live in about two weeks.
-The CRS team supports configuration, MISMO mapping, reissue setup, and bureau credentialing during that window.
+Most lenders are live in about two weeks.
+The CRS team supports configuration, response mapping, and bureau credentialing during that window.